Below, we’ve captured the most common tips and tricks to ensure your GPS Location Monitoring stays accurate and enabled.

 The steps or look of the menus may vary slightly, depending on your phone brand and Android version.

 - Tap and hold the Accountable2You app icon.

-- Tap Allow all of the time (or Allow on some older devices)
+- Tap Allow all the time (or Allow on some older devices).

 Six: Enable Location Monitoring within the A2U app

 - Open the Accountable2You app on your phone.